 Skip to main content

 As a healthcare Group with more than 190,000 employees, Fresenius plays an important role in society.
-For more than 100 years, our mission has been to preserve life, promote health and improve patients' quality of life.
+For more than 100 years, our motivation has been to preserve life, promote health, and improve the quality of life for people who are ill.

 Our value chain